rackerlabs/support-how-to/content/cloud-servers/common-network-troubleshooting-tools.md

     --- engadget.com ping statistics ---
     5 packets transmitted, 0 received, 100% packet loss, time 3999ms

-<----We probably need to add some troubleshooting steps, particularly how to see if ping response has been disabled on the customers cloud server---->

 #### Traceroute

-Traceroute is a computer network diagnostic tool for displaying the route (path) and measuring transit delays of packets across an IP network.
+Traceroute is a computer network diagnostic tool for displaying the route (path) of a network hop and measuring transit delays of packets across an IP network.

 This is particularly useful for identifying network latency issues by using the `traceroute` command followed by URL of the website you wish to test.